How to eliminate discrimination from your workplace

 3. Eliminate hiring biases

 Review your hiring process to eliminate discrimination.
-It’s common for hiring to be biased—often unconsciously—against candidates with unfamiliar names, gaps in work history or foreign credentials.
+It’s common for hiring to be

 A possible solution is blind recruitment—the removal of the name and other identifying information from résumés.
 It may also be helpful to entrust hiring to a panel, as opposed to a single individual.

 Employees responsible for hiring should also learn how to understand

 “Don’t let inadequate language skills be a barrier to hiring an excellent candidate,” Austin says.
 “You can support newcomer employees by offering language classes.”